Erik Lindbergh keeps aviation pioneering in the family.

 After Charles, he says, they became pilots and passengers,” adding that he hopes for the same legitimacy for those who fly non-conventional aircraft today.

 Lindbergh is using what he describes as “prize philanthropy” to push both space tourism and alternative fuel flight.
 It’s what helped propel Charles to fly from Long Island to Paris to claim the Orteig Prize, which is pretty much known only to aviation history buffs.
-(Raymond Orteig owned hotels in NYC and Paris, and bankrolled the prize to drum up business by reducing travel time by ship.
-Several other pilots made unsuccessful efforts before Lindbergh.)

 He cites the Orteig Prize and other early aviation competitions like the Bendix Prize as pushing development of faster and more reliable aircraft.